wg-osr/walkerga.github.io/pages/monster-lexicon.md

 permalink: /monsters/lexicon
 ---

+The monsters stat blocs are written to be easily adaptable into many OSR-sphere systems.
+I wrote in *italic* the philosophy behind each stat so that GMs reverse engineer them into other systems.

-**HD:** Hit Dice, roll as many D8s to calculate the monster's hit points (HP). +X means add to HP.
+**HD:** Hit Dice.
+Roll as many D6s for the monster's HP.
+*note - The highest HD is 10 and the lowest is 0.
+Roll D8s for old school DnD.
+Multiply by 3 for 5e.*

+**Armor:** damage resistance: leather (1), chain (2), plate (3).
+*note - I dont use armor class, but you can easily replace these with whatever these armors do in your system.*

 **Size:** tiny (cat and smaller), small (kid), medium (adult), large (horse, ogre), huge (elephant, windmill), gargantuan (whale and bigger)

-**Stats:** str / dex / con / int / wis / cha <br>
-If a number is in brackets, it means something (probably wearing armor) alters it.<br>
-*double for 3D6 system, subtract 5 for 5e-style stat bonus*

-**Immunities:** ignore damage and effects.

-**Resistances:** halves damage and gives advantage on saves <br>"weapon" means blunt/pierce/slash damage. "mind" includes things like charm and fear.

-**Armor:** damage resistance: leather (2), chain (4), plate (6). <br>Never reduce damage below 1.

-**Damage:** the damage the monster makes across its attacks.

-**Movement:** static, slow (0), average (5), fast (10).
+**Stats:** Described in relation to an average human.

+**Movement:** Described in relation to human running speed.

 **Morale:** coward (flees at first wound), brave (flees at 50% HP), reckless (stays if not alone), mindless (never flees).

-**Spellcasting:** *Monster spells do not match the players' spell list, but are named so the referee can interpret their effect easily.
-The goal is to speed things up: teleporting and resurrecting might be dangerous endeavours for PCs, but pretty straightforward for monsters who can do it innately.
-Monsters rarely spend more than 3 spell dices on a single spell, and they have as many spell dices as their HD*

-Minor abilities that relate more to how the monster lives live darkvision, keen smell and water breathing are listed in one paragraph.
+Abilities that relate more to how the monster lives like darkvision, keen smell and water breathing are listed in one paragraph.

-**Major Abilities:** Abilities that affect combat are highlighted as such.
+**Non-combat magic:** Described in broad terms and is intented for flourish, ambience and villainy.
+For example, you would expect a Dryad knowing druidcraft to have created a magical grove, a cultist knowing conjuring to have summoned some minions, or an Efreet knowing pyromancy to create eternal torches without clogging their spell lists with spells doing just that.

 **Attacks:** Each round, a monster can perform a certain number of actions listed.
 Of course context might call for new ones at the referee's discretion.

-<ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind adjacent ones, a short range means within 1 turn of movement, a ranged attack means far.
-Damage (x) is listed in the sats above.
-When an attack has (2x) in it, it means the attack does twice the number of damage dices. <ins>Recharge 2/6.</ins> means that the creature has a 2/6 chance each round to be able to use the ability again.
+<ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind adjacent ones, a short range means within 1 turn of movement, a ranged attack means far. <ins>Recharge 2/6.</ins> means that the creature has a 2/6 chance each round to be able to use the ability.

+<ins>Spellcasting (X).</ins> The number in bracket is the number of spells that can be cast by combat.

 ---